schen108/CSC-396-Gaming-Toxicity/README.md

 Each of the datasets (as described in our report) are in the following csv files:
 - League of Legends Tribunal Chat Logs (Combined): dataToxic.csv
-- League of Legends Tribunal Chat Logs (Individual): chatupdate.csv
+- League of Legends Tribunal Chat Logs (Individual): chatupdate.csv (uploaded as a .rar file, unzip to use)
 - Dota 2 Game Chat Logs: tagged-data.csv
 - Cyberbullying Dataset: kaggle_parsed_dataset.csv